<AuthBy RADIUS> forwards all

 reply.
 Radiator server also increases a counter for failed requests when a

 notification is received.
-This is enabled by default.GossipHostDown
+This is enabled by default.GossipHostDown flag parameter is

 set, then a notification is sent when a remote Radius server is marked